Choosing Colours – Part 2

-So when mixing colours (not talking about mixing a neutral with colours) when dressing, use the concepts discussed yesterday- matching undertone and intensity.
+When mixing colours (not talking about mixing a neutral with colours) when dressing, use the concepts discussed here matching undertone and intensity.
 Below you will notice that the clear, bright colours work well together, whilst the more muted skirts would be jarred by putting a brighter accessory with them.

 If you have light eyes, hair and skin colours, keep the value (lightness or darkness) more similar and preferably on the lighter end of the spectrum.
 If you are overall darker in hair, eyes and/or skin colours and don’t have really bright teeth or whites of your eyes, then keep your value darker and more similar.

-Each of the 18 colour groups in the Absolute Colour System have properties in harmony.
+Each of the 18 colour groups in the 18 directional Absolute Colour System has properties in harmony.
 The groups are named for the feeling of the colours, rather than seasonal (spring, summer etc) or just colour descriptors (warm, cool, light, soft etc.)

 You would not be able to mix the Spicy palette with the Dynamic palette (below), as both the intensity and undertone are different.

-The reason why so many people feel that they have no skill in mixing and matching colours is that they are trying to mix colours that have different colour properties, and so won’t work together, instead of looking to mix colours with similar properties.
+The reason why so many people feel that they have no skill in mixing and matching colours is that they are trying to mix colours that have different colour properties and they naturally clash and so won’t work together, instead of looking to mix colours with similar properties.

 Great post, Imogen!
 Just wondering, is the Spicy palette similar to the Exotic colour chart you gave me?